 - Hives, frames, bee-space and swarm management,

 - Identification and management of diseases and pests,

 - Choosing your apiary site, health & safety issues, and other guidance for starting bee keeping.

 Each session will include hands-on experience with inspecting colonies and handling bees (subject to weather conditions).
 The cost of the course is £45.00.

-STARTING BEEKEEPING (A THREE WEEK COURSE) the following dates are booked:
+STARTING BEEKEEPING (A THREE WEEK COURSE) on the following dates:

 Please contact Kathy Hobson – [email protected] for more information

 Regular apiary skills sessions are held at the SDBKA Apiary during the summer season.
 These sessions are suitable for all existing beekeepers.
 They are also an opportunity for prospective beekeepers to get their first hands-on experience.
 The aim of the sessions is to: